 I keep receiving several emails from women traveling alone concerned about visiting Iran with a driver.
-What makes them worried about such trip is the possibility or correctness of taking such a trip to Iran.
-As many ask similar questions, I will try to eliminate the worries to help clarify if it’s the right decision for you to be the women traveling alone with a driver in Iran or not!
+What makes them worried about such a trip is the possibility or correctness of taking such a trip to Iran.
+As many ask similar questions, I will try to eliminate the worries to help clarify if it’s the right decision for you to be the woman traveling alone with a driver in Iran or not!

 First Thing: Women Traveling Alone in Iran with a Driver?

 Some may have decided to make a journey to Iran without a driver and prefer to take buses, trains, etc. Well, some do this, but here’s my idea why it could be very helpful to hire some transportation service.

 Iran is a vast country and the distance between some of the major highlights isn’t short.
 It could be around 500 km.
 Of course, I believe it’s quite worth traveling such distances and learn about the real life of the people in the countryside.
 When you have your own means of transportation in Iran, you can decided where to stop, skip, stay longer, etc.

 Professional tourist drivers know how to safely drive foreign travelers to make them feel comfortable and confident that they would be least likely faced with traffic accidents.
 Some local bus drivers or even car drivers may follow the general norm of careless I-am-the-master-of-driving cliche in Iran and traffic police is very much against it.
 Yet it exists!
 A safe driver can make huge difference in enjoying your trip in Iran.

 Now the issue is if it’s wise to take such long drives of the whole journey in a car with a driver.
 You may have heard there are some Iranians speaking a foreign language or highly-educated in big cities like Tehran, Shiraz, Isfahan, etc, but you are going deeper into the countryside to explore the less-touched communities.